chirpstack/chirpstack-fuota-server/README.md

 ### Create API key

-The ChirpStack FUOTA Server needs a ChirpStack Application Server API in order authenticate with the ChirpStack Application Server.
-You can generate this key within the ChirpStack Application Server web-interface.
+The ChirpStack FUOTA Server needs a ChirpStack API key in order authenticate with the ChirpStack API.
+You can generate this key within the ChirpStack web-interface.
 This key must be configured in the `chirpstack-fuota-server.toml` configuration file.

 ### HTTP integration

-Within the ChirpStack Application Server, you must also setup a HTTP integration for the application(s) you want to use with the ChirpStack FUOTA Server.
+Within ChirpStack, you must also setup a HTTP integration for the application(s) you want to use with the ChirpStack FUOTA Server.
 Make sure that this matches with the host / IP and port the ChirpStack FUOTA Server event handler is binding to.
 As well make sure that the marshaler matches.

 ## Usage and configuration file